juliapartheymueller/juliapartheymueller.github.io/cv.md

 ### Research interests

-Voting Behaviour in elections and referenda; Political participation and social capital; Political parties and political representation; Comparative politics and German politics; European politics and democracy in the European Union; Quantitative Methods and survey research
+Voting Behaviour in elections and referenda; Political participation and social capital; Political parties and political representation; Comparative politics and German politics; European politics and democracy in the European Union; Quantitative methods and survey research

 ### Memberships